perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 Normally, of course, we don't need to specify the `is parsed` trait when setting up a macro.
-Since a macro is a kind of subroutine, by default its argument list is parsed the same as any other subroutine's â as a comma-separated list of Perl 6 expressions.
+Since a macro is a kind of subroutine, by default its argument list is parsed the same as any other subroutine's — as a comma-separated list of Perl 6 expressions.

 *Editor's note: this document is out of date and remains here for